amclark42/tweep-shrine/README.md

 > Maybe the real Twitter was the friends we met along the way.

-The archive that Twitter provided me was okay for my own tweets, but for my friends and followers?
-The user data they provide is wholly dependent on the Twitter servers being up, the user accounts being public (not locked against guests) and not deleted.

 I was not ready to leave Twitter.
 I found myself mourning not my own tweets (which Twitter was only too happy to give me), but the *people* I met on the site.
 I wanted to know how to reach them.
 I wanted to preserve a small snippet of what my social circle looked like.
-So I built off the awesome [unflwrs](https://github.com/Syfaro/unflwrs) service that @Syfaro created, and created a standalone HTML file which displays every user profile and pinned tweet.
+So I built off the awesome [unflwrs](https://github.com/Syfaro/unflwrs) service that [@Syfaro](https://github.com/Syfaro) created, and created a standalone HTML file which displays every user profile and pinned tweet.

 I share this “shrine” with y’all in the hopes that it provides some solace to you as well.